Eduard Roschmann: Early life and career

 Roschmann was born on 25 November 1908, in Graz-Eggenberg, in Austria.

 He was the son of a brewery manager.
 He was reputed to have come from the Styria region of Austria, from a good family.
 From 1927 to 1934, Roschmann was a member of the Fatherland's Front, which in turn was part of the Austrian home guard ("Heimatschutz").
 From 1927 to 1934, Roschmann was associated with an organization called the "Steyr Homeland Protection Force."
 Roschmann spent six semesters at a university.
-Contrary to one report that he was once a lawyer in Graz, Austria-in fact he had studied to be a lawyer but failed.
+Contrary to a report that he was once a lawyer in Graz, Austria, he had studied to be a lawyer but failed.
 By 1931, he was a brewery employee, joining the civil service in 1935.
 In May 1938, he joined the Nazi Party NSDAP Number 6,276,402, and the SS the following year.
 In January 1941, he was assigned to the Security Police.

 War crimes in Latvia

 Within the SS Roschmann was assigned to the Security Service (Sicherheitsdienst), often referred to by its German initials SD.
-Following the German occupation of Latvia in the Second World War, the SD established a presence in Latvia with the objective of killing all the Jews in the country.
+Following the German occupation of Latvia in the Second World War, the SD established a presence in Latvia.
 To this end, the SD established the Riga ghetto.